dsheiko/jscodesniffer/README.md

 rule-sets that you want your code be validated against.
 To make the notation available for AMD/RequireJs, wrap the JSON into UMD ...

-NOTE: Conventions 'Any ; used as a statement terminator must be at the end of the line' and 'Multi-line Statements is checked' are tested by JSHint and therefore not provided with sniffs
+NOTE: Conventions 'Any ; used as a statement terminator must be at the end of the line' and 'Multi-line Statements is checked' are tested by JSHint and therefore not provided with sniffs (See [http://contribute.jquery.org/style-guide/js/#linting] for details).

 ```javascript
 {